arisp99/personal-site/content/publications/_index.md

 ---
 title: Publications
-description: "This is home for my research publications, each linked with the full text.\n"
+description: "This is home for my research publications.\n"
 author: Aris Paschalidis

 # for listing page layout